 Size Image Description Source

-LCI(L)-193,4,175 49k From left to right USS LCI(L)-193, USS LCI-4 and HMS LCI(L)-179 during landing exercises west of New Haven - in the southeast of England - in preparation for their Normandy landing in the British sector at Sword Beach on D-Day, date and place unknown Tom Hunter for his father Bruce Hunter RM3/c USS LCI(L)-193
+LCI(L)-193,4,175 49k From left to right USS LCI(L)-193, USS LCI(L)-4 and HM LCI(L)-179 during landing exercises west of New Haven - in the southeast of England - in preparation for their Normandy landing in the British sector at Sword Beach on D-Day Tom Hunter for his father Bruce Hunter RM3/c USS LCI(L)-193

 Comments, Suggestions, E-mail Webmaster.